CaioCeretta/Cod3r/mentoria/specialist/db-prisma/comments.md

 for a specific entity.
 Instead of having this logic being spread throughout the application, it is centralized within this class.

+## Communication

+We can notice that internally, `SQL` interacts with the database, and it is precisely through Prisma that we are enabled to do so, via the `relation-object` mapping.
+In this aspect, we are able to use a single line of code to interact with the database.

 ## Code comments